-4 These concerns were submitted by Dr Lana Cormie, and Janine and David Brownlee
+4 These concerns were submitted by the Brownlee family and Dr Lana Cormie, partner of Charles Howkins

-- c) Some of the Pipecon employees had not been interviewed or given the opportunity to make a statement. - d) The rescue may have caused an exacerbation of Jack's injuries due to the use of the excavator. - e) The WorkSafe investigation and resultant criminal proceedings were inadequate. - 39.
-Dr Cormie urged the Court to obtain further evidence and expert reports. - 40.
-In considering the numerous issues raised by Dr Cormie and the Brownlee family, it must be borne in mind that it is not the purpose of this jurisdiction to establish blame, liability or guilt arising from the acts or omissions of any single individual or entity. - 41.
+- 36. The matters raised can be briefly summarised as follows: - a) The positioning of Jack and Charlie prior to the trench collapse, had not been adequately clarified in previous investigations and legal proceedings. - b) There was no forensic psychologist appointed to consider who was responsible for the poor safety culture at the workplace. - c) Some of the Pipecon employees had not been interviewed or given the opportunity to make a statement. - d) The rescue may have caused an exacerbation of Jack's injuries due to the use of the excavator. - e) The WorkSafe investigation and resultant criminal proceedings were inadequate. - 37.
+In particular, the Brownlee family was concerned that the use of the excavator in Jack's rescue may have been a contributing factor in his death.
+David and Janine wanted to know whether Jack's injuries may have been exacerbated by the pressure that resulted from the use of the Pipecon excavator in the rescue. - The Brownlee family, together with Dr Cormie, urged the court to obtain further evidence and expert reports. - 39.
+In considering the numerous issues raised by Dr Cormie and the Brownlee family, it must be borne in mind that it is not the purpose of this jurisdiction to establish blame, liability or guilt arising from the acts or omissions of any single individual or entity. - 40.
 In some instances, there was insufficient evidence to draw answers for Dr Cormie and the Brownlee family.
 In relation to other aspects of the concerns, the matters were simply too remote to be considered proximate or causally related to the cause of death.